radius-project/docs/docs/content/reference/resource-schema/connector-schema/messaging/rabbitmq/index.md

 #### Secrets

-Secrets are used when defining a RabbitMQ connector with a container or external service.
+Secrets are used when defining a RabbitMQ link with a container or external service.

 | Property | Description | Example |
 |----------|-------------|---------|